 Ancient Egypt for Kids

-Soldiers & Freedom of Speech
+Soldiers, the Military & Freedom of Speech

-Other countries did not want to send their armies marching across a vast desert to finally reach ancient Egypt and start a battle.
-Thanks to Egypt’s natural barriers, Egypt had little need for a huge army in the beginning.
+Egypt had little need for a huge army in the beginning.
 During the Old Kingdom, provinces had local armies to solve local problems.

 Ancient Egypt's natural barriers did not totally protect them.
 They needed protection in the Delta region, where the Nile River meets the Mediterranean Sea.
 They needed protection in the south, as the Nile River is the longest river in the world.
 There were other civilizations built along the Nile in the south.
 The ancient Egyptians built fortresses in the Delta region, to protect themselves from enemies coming in from the Mediterranean Sea.
 They built a line of fortresses in the south to protect themselves from their African neighbor, the Nubians.

 During the Middle Kingdom, the ancient Egyptians created a trained central army, led by commanders.
 The commander-in-chief was Pharaoh.
 Pharaoh’s war helmet was bright blue.
 The army was always looking for new recruits "to support the blue".
-There are paintings of army life showing new recruits getting military haircuts.